-Under WESA, a "spouse" has the meaning given to it in s.
+Under WESA, the term "spouse" is defined in s.
 2. Subsection 2(1) provides that two people are spouses for purposes of WESA if they were married to each other or lived together in a marriage-like relationship for at least two years.

-It is possible for more than one eligible spouse to survive an intestate.
+It is possible for a person to be survived by more than one spouse.
 Section 22 of WESA addresses this possibility.
 If two or more persons are entitled to a spousal share of an intestate estate, they share the spousal share in the portions to which they agree, or if they cannot agree, as determined by the court (s.
 22(1)).
 If two or more persons are entitled to apply or have priority as a spouse under WESA in respect of an intestate estate, they may agree on who is to apply or who is to have priority, but if they do not, the court may make the decision (s.
 22(2)).